OskarSundberg/TMUKGroup3/README.md

 chat-service secure.
 We are going to create a GUI in WPF which is connected to the code-behind client files.

+# The final project

+We have made a chat-service named UniChat 2.
+UniChat impements Client - Server model, where we have made both the sever and client.
+We used C# for all off the code and the GUI is implemented with WPF.
+We did not implement encrypted.
+This project has been made during a course in softer development.
+The focus has been on Ci, unit-test, and Cd among other things.
+UniChat 2 was used to practice the skills mentioned.

 ## Language

 We will use C#